privy-io/shamir-secret-sharing/README.md

 /**
  * Combines `shares` to reconstruct the secret.
  *
- * @param shares The list of shares used to reconstruct the secret.
+ * @param shares A list of shares to reconstruct the secret from.
+Must be at least 2 and at most 255.
  * @returns The reconstructed secret.
  */
 declare function combine(shares: Uint8Array[]): Promise<Uint8Array>;